NextCenturyCorporation/neon/README.md

 2. Then import the example data into a MongoDB collection:

-        cd examples/angular-demo/data/
+        cd examples
         unzip earthquakes.zip
-        mongoimport --db test --collection earthquakes --type csv --headerline --stopOnError --file earthquakes.csv mongo test --eval "db.earthquakes.find().forEach(function(doc){doc.time = new ISODate(doc.time);db.earthquakes.save(doc)});" cd ../../..
+        mongoimport --db test --collection earthquakes --type csv --headerline --stopOnError --file earthquakes.csv mongo test --eval "db.earthquakes.find().forEach(function(doc){doc.time = new ISODate(doc.time);db.earthquakes.save(doc)});" cd ..

 3. Finally, build and run the Neon server.
 This will launch a test web server on port 8080:

         ./gradlew jettyRun

 Point your web browser at [http://localhost:8080/neon/examples][demo] and select one of the single page example files to view a simple query, filter, or database listing.
 If they display the earthquake data listed above, you have successfully configured your development environment.

     To see a more substantial Neon demonstration, check out the [Neon Geo Temporal Dashboard][neon-gtd].
 Originally part of this project, it has been spun off to a sister project and is meant to be deployed as a separate web application alongside core Neon.